jackSeigerman/Random-Imgur/out/production/RandomImgur/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/jackSeigerman/Random-Imgur)

-a program to fetch random images from imgur.
+A program to fetch random images from imgur.
 This occurs one at a time upon hitting a button.
 You can also download the image, or go back and view some previous images fetched.

 ![Canvas](assets/RandomImgur.gif)